shivesh01/HEATMAP/README.md

 # Step 3.
 Violin Plot

 *Violin plot allows to visualize the distribution of a numeric variable for one or several groups.
-Each ‘violin’ represents a group or a variable.
+Each violin represents a group or a variable.
 The shape represents the density estimate of the variable: the more data points in a specific range, the larger the violin is for that range.*

 Data-set required [tips](https://cloud-1oaqj43if.vercel.app/0tips.csv "click to download")